yisel260/class-quiz/README.md

 Teachers can :

 - Sign up for an account
-- Log in to their account with  thier Email and Password
+- Log in to their account with an Email and Password
 - Crate classes and pupulate them with thier students
 - Create student accounts
 - See, Add, Delete or Update thier classes